 Biography

-Nick Coombe is a chartered architect and a graduate of the Royal College of Art, where he was mentored by Eduardo Paolozzi.
+Nick Coombe is a chartered architect.
+He graduated from the Royal College of Art in 1983 where he was mentored by Eduardo Paolozzi.

 "Nick Coombe is of a new generation of architects blurring the boundaries between buildings and art" Daily Telegraph